microsoft/xr-development-for-beginners/5-csharp-foundations/2-variables-data-types/README.md

 int y;
 ```

 At this time, these variables are just two empty spaces.
-We can assign (store) values to this allocated spaces in memory using the ```(=)``` (equal) sign.

->**Quick note**: In C# and most programming languages, the equal sign is known as the assignment operator.
+We can assign (store) values to this allocated space in memory using the ```(=)``` (equal) sign.
+In C# and most programming languages, the equal sign is known as the assignment operator.
 This means it does not work the same way it works in regular math, and what it does is store a value inside a variable.

 ```csharp
 //Storing the number 4 in variable x: